LUOyk1999/Molecular-homology/mol-homology/README.md

 tensorboardx              1.6
 ```

-* `pretrain/` contains codes for self-supervised pretraining.
+* `pretrain/` contains codes for Tengfei's model pre-training.
+* `pretrain_PI/` contains codes for PI predictor pre-training.
-* `finetune/` contains codes for finetuning on MoleculeNet benchmarks for evaluation.
+* `finetune/` contains codes for fine-tuning on MoleculeNet benchmarks for evaluation.

 All the necessary data files can be downloaded from the following links.